dscho/xkcd/content/comics/2024-6-24-situation.md

 Unsinkable ocean liner

-[In the background on the coast a nuclear power plant, labeled:]
+[In the background on hill, which is on a coast a nuclear power plant, labeled:]

 Soviet-era nuclear reactor undergoing a turbine test